 Growth drivers and opportunities

 Semiconductors are used extensively in electronic devices, such as smartphones, flat-screen monitors & LED TVs, civil aerospace, and military systems.
-The industry is set to grow as the need for longer battery life, AI capability and biometrics surges.
+The industry is set to grow as needs such as long battery life, AI capabilities, and biometrics surge.
 Growth in cloud computing, internet-connected devices (IoT), and artificial intelligence will further contribute to semiconductor companies’ revenues.

 According to SEMI, robust volume shipments and higher ASPs for memory, coupled with storage, industrial, wireless, and automotive applications contributed to the strong revenue growth in 2017.

 Through 2025, the semiconductor industry is set to benefit from the ongoing innovation and development of connectivity, data centers, communications, automotive, and advanced software.
 Increasing consumption of electronic components used in the safety, infotainment, and navigation of automobiles will further contribute to the growth in the industry.